 On August 29, 1526, Sigismund's nephew, Louis II of Hungary, perished on the field of Mohács with his whole army.
 The importance of the actual battle has been exaggerated.
-It was a far less serious disaster than the capture of Belgiade, six years previously; and the monarchy survived it for fourteen years.
-But the attending circumstances demonstrated, what very few had hitherto suspected, viz. that feudal Hungary in the sixteenth century was in such a rotten, crazy condition as to be fit for nothing but to be cast into the oven of political dissolution.
+It was a far less serious disaster than the capture of Belgrade, six years previously; and the monarchy survived it for fourteen years.
+But the attending circumstances demonstrated, what very few1 had hitherto suspected, viz. that feudal Hungary in the sixteenth century was in such a rotten, crazy condition as to be fit for nothing but to be cast into the oven of political dissolution.

-Two candidates at once presented themselves for the vacant throne-John Zapolya, Vorvode of Transylvania, at the head of an army twice as large as that which had perished at Mohacs: and Ferdinand of Austria, grandson of the Emperor Maximilian.
+Two candidates at once presented themselves for the vacant throne-John Zapolya, Voivode of Transylvania, at the head of an army twice as large as that which had perished at Mohács; and Ferdinand of Austria, grandson of the Emperor Maximilian.
 Both candidates were crowned by their respective partisans, John in 1526, Ferdinand in 1527; and the country was instantly flooded by German, Italian, Polish and Turkish mercenaries, who reduced half of it to a desert, till the Peace of Grosswardein (1538) established John on the Hungarian throne which, after his death, was to revert to Ferdinand.
 The whole question profoundly interested but deeply divided Polish politicians.
 The unusually well-informed King favoured the Austrian candidate, in the belief, amply justified by later events, that Hungary could only remain a permanent barrier against the Turks if closely united with the House of Hapsburg.
-But a large and powerful party in Poland, headed by the Primate, Jan Laski, and his three nephews, Hieronymus, Jan and Stanislaus, all of them men of extraordinary but somewhat erratic genius, warmly supported Zapolya, principally because he hated the Germans as much as they did.
+But a large and powerful party in Poland, headed by the Primate, Jan Laski, and his three nephews, Hieronymus, Jan and Stanislaus, all of them men of extraordinary but somewhat erratic genius, warmly supported Zapolya, principally because he hated the Germans

+' Except the Nuncios and Venetian Ambassadors at Buda.
+One of the former, ten years earlier, wrote, with perfect truth, that even if the Kingdom could be saved for a few crowns, not one of the wealthy oligarchs would make the sacrifice. as much as they did.
 Hieronymus Laski not only supplied Zapolya with army after army, but went the round of all the European Courts on his behalf, finally undertaking the famous embassy to Stambul which resulted in the alliance between Zapolya and the Sultan, against which Ferdinand proved powerless.
-At the instigation of the Emperor Charles V, Pope Clement VII thereupon excommunicated Zapolya, and addressed such a severe monitorium to the Polish Primate that the old man, already depressed by the heterodoxy of his eldest nephew Ian and the disgrace of Hieronymus, whose gratuitous and compromising policy had been severely punished by Sigismund, died, it is said, of a broken heart (May 19, 1531).
+At the instigation of the Emperor Charles V, Pope Clement VII thereupon excommunicated Zapolya, and addressed such a severe monitorium to the Polish Primate that the old man, already depressed by the heterodoxy of his eldest nephew Jan and the disgrace of Hieronymus, whose gratuitous and compromising policy had been severely punished by Sigismund, died, it is said, of a broken heart (May 19, 1531).
 The alliance between the Jagiellos and the Hapsburgs had already been strengthened by Sigismund's marriage with Bona Sforza1 (April 1518), who brought with her a dot of 200,000 ducats, and the prospect of an inheritance of another half million after the death of her mother Isabella of Aragon.
 Sigismund's Austrian policy never varied.
 Even on the death of John Zapolya (1540), when the Queen-Mother, Isabella, Sigismund's own daughter, attempted to secure the Magyar throne for her infant son John Sigismund, her father dissuaded her from so grossly violating the Peace of Grosswardein, and made her hand over the Hungarian regalia to Ferdinand.
 Finally, in 1543, the Austrian alliance was still further cemented by the marriage of Sigismund's only son, Sigismund Augustus, with the Austrian Archduchess Elizabeth.